Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Pitt Town has 38 active public transport stops, all of which are bus stops.
-These stops are served by 15 different routes that collectively facilitate 236 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents typically residing 362 meters from the nearest transport stop.
-Most residents in this predominantly residential region commute outward, with cars being the dominant mode of transportation at 97%.
+These stops are served by 15 different routes that together offer 236 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 362 meters from the nearest stop.
+Most residents commute outwards, and cars remain the primary mode of transport at 97%.
 On average, there are 2.4 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, a significant 35.1% of residents work from home, possibly due to COVID-19 conditions.
+According to the 2021 Census, 35.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-The service frequency averages 33 trips per day across all routes, translating to approximately 6 weekly trips per individual stop.
+The service frequency averages 33 trips per day across all routes, equating to roughly 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport